Space Launch System: Construction

 As of 2020, three SLS versions are planned: Block 1, Block 1B, and Block 2.
 Each will use the same Core stage with its four main engines, but Block 1B will feature the Exploration Upper Stage (EUS), and Block 2 will combine the EUS with upgraded boosters.

-The ICPS for Artemis 1 was delivered by ULA to NASA about July 2017 and was housed at Kennedy Space Centre as of November 2018.
+The ICPS for Artemis 1 was delivered by ULA to NASA about July 2017 and was housed at Kennedy Space Center as of November 2018.